Hooby778/ds_prog1_files/README.md

 Program #1

-Name:
+Name: Tanner Jacobson

 COSC 2030

-Section #
+Section #11

-Competing: YES or NO
+Competing: NO

 Best run time:

-Anything that doesn't work:
+Anything that doesn't work: Visual Studio compiles it but I don't ahve the time to let it finish running to test it